its-likeli-jeff/CompML/README.md

 # CompML
 A short introductory workshop on kaggle and DFS.
 First, a brief explanation of the files in this project, in the approximate order that we'll be taking them...

 Note that the various scripts are not at all optimized or well-commented.
-There are approximately 6 years of very lazy hacks to get the data, set it up, analyze it, and build DFS teams from that information, which I frankly never intended to share publicly.
-You are more than welcome to point out inefficiencies!
+There are approximately 6 years of very lazy hacks to get the data, set it up, analyze it, and build DFS teams from that information, which I have boiled down to a consumable size for a 1.5 hour workshop --- but frankly never intended to share publicly.

+You are more than welcome to point out inefficiencies and improvements to both slides and code!

 |Filename |Explanation |